44million/Q/README.md

 - Classes can be created using the following syntax:

-- Objects currently only work as singlets, ie only one instance of a class can exist at a time.
+- Objects currently only work as singlets (ie only one instance of a class can exist at a time.)

 ```js